how to make a gibson cocktail

 Step-by-Step Preparation

-- Chill the Glass: First, chill the glass by putting it in the freezer.
+1. Chill the Glass: First, fill a glass with ice and water to chill it, then put it in the freezer.
 This keeps your drink cold.

-- Mixing Ingredients: Next, mix 2 1/2 ounces of gin or vodka with 1/2 ounce of dry vermouth in a glass.
+2. Mixing Ingredients: Next, mix 2 1/2 ounces of gin or vodka with 1/2 ounce of dry vermouth in a mixing glass.

-- Stirring: Then, put ice into the glass and stir gently for about 30 seconds.
+3. Stirring: Then, add ice cubes into the mixing glass and stir gently for about 30 seconds.
 You want it well-chilled.

 Every step must be done precisely to make this Gibson cocktail perfectly.
 Keep at it, and you’ll make these without even thinking about it.